 Economic Activism Highlights

-- February 22, 2017—Alameda City Council voted unanimously to refrain from investing in Wells Fargo for three years, which currently holds $36 million in general checking in the bank
+- On February, 2017, Alameda City Council voted unanimously to refrain from investing in Wells Fargo for three years because of the city's involvement in the Dakota Access Pipeline and its "history of controversial practices" such as the bank's creation of 2.5 million fraudulent accounts.
+The city currently holds $36 million in general checking in the bank.

-- February 17, 2017—New York City Mayor Bill de Blasio sent Wells Fargo CEO a letter threatening to divest from the company if Wells Fargo continues to finance the Dakota Access Pipeline
+- On February 17, 2017, New York City Mayor Bill de Blasio sent Wells Fargo CEO a letter threatening to divest from the company if Wells Fargo continues to finance the Dakota Access Pipeline.

-- February 16, 2017—Santa Monica passed a motion to divest from Wells Fargo.
+- On February 16, 2017, Santa Monica passed a motion to divest from Wells Fargo.
 The city currently has $1 billion in annual transactions and a portfolio that includes $4.6 million in Wells Fargo bonds

-- February 15, 2017—East Orange City Council, in East Orange, New Jersey, passed a resolution to divest from Wells Fargo
+- On February 15, 2017, East Orange City Council, in East Orange, New Jersey, passed a resolution to divest from Wells Fargo for its discriminatory lending practices, fraudulent accounts scandal, involvement in the Dakota Access Pipeline, and support of the Trump Administration.

-- February 10, 2017—Davis City Council, in Davis, California, voted unanimously to divest from Wells Fargo, which currently provides the city $30 million in investments and $1 million cash balance
+- On February 10, 2017, Davis City Council, in Davis, California, voted unanimously to divest from Wells Fargo, citing the bank’s involvement with the Dakota Access Pipeline and the creation of over 2 million fradulent accounts.
+Wells Fargo currently provides the city $30 million in investments and $1 million cash balance.

-- February 7, 2017—Seattle’s City Council passed an ordinance that requires the City of Seattle to commit to fair business practices and to not renew nor make new investments with Wells Fargo for a period of three years
+- On February 7, 2017, Seattle’s City Council passed an ordinance that requires the City of Seattle to commit to fair business practices and to not renew nor make new investments with Wells Fargo for a period of three years

-- January 29, 2017—University of California decided to terminate $150 million interest reset contract and $300 million line of credit with Wells Fargo, after previously terminating $25 million commercial paper contract in November 2016.
+- On January 30, 2017, University of California decided to terminate $150 million interest reset contract and $300 million line of credit with Wells Fargo, after previously terminating $25 million commercial paper contract in November 2016.
 The decision was the result of protests by the Afrikan Black Coalition and the Prison Divestment Campaign

-- October 18, 2016—Massachusetts suspended business with Wells Fargo for one year, removing the bank from a list of approved bond underwriters
+- On October 18, 2016, Massachusetts suspended business with Wells Fargo for one year, removing the bank from a list of approved bond underwriters

-- October 17, 2016—Ohio Governor John Kasich suspended Wells Fargo from doing business with state agencies for one year.
+- On October 17, 2016, Ohio Governor John Kasich suspended Wells Fargo from doing business with state agencies for one year.
 Wells Fargo is excluded from issuing debt, bidding for financial services, or participating in state bond offerings

-- July 19, 2016—City of Berkeley adopted resolution to divest from private prisons and sent a letter to Wells Fargo, and other companies on the “Millions Share List” to divest from private prisons
+- On July 19, 2016, City of Berkeley adopted resolution to divest from private prisons and sent a letter to Wells Fargo, and other companies on the “Millions Share List” to divest from private prisons.

-- February 22, 2016—Portland’s Social Responsible Investments Committee voted to recommend to the city to divest from Wells Fargo for its ties to private prison companies.
+- On February 22, 2016, Portland’s Social Responsible Investments Committee voted to recommend to the city to divest from Wells Fargo for its ties to private prison companies.